Our products

 Discover our premium selection

-Seafood products selected with discernment since 1990 at Mercat del Ninot, Barcelona.
-Refrigerated shipping within 24-48 hours.
+Carefully selected seafood products since 1990 at Mercat del Ninot, Barcelona.
+Refrigerated shipping 24-48h.

 View collection →